mgramin/awesome-db-tools/README.md

 ## GUI
 - [Adminer](https://github.com/vrana/adminer) - Database management in a single PHP file.
 - [Another Redis Desktop Manager](https://github.com/qishibo/AnotherRedisDesktopManager) - Free Open Source Redis Manager.
 Available on Mac, Linux, Windows, Homebrew, Snap, winget, and more.
+- [Antares SQL](https://github.com/antares-sql/antares) - A modern, fast and productivity driven SQL client with a focus in UX.
+Available for Mac, Linux and Windows.
 - [Azure Data Studio](https://github.com/microsoft/azuredatastudio) - A data management tool that enables working with SQL Server, PostgreSQL, Azure SQL DB and SQL DW from Windows, macOS and Linux.
 - [Beekeeper Studio](https://github.com/beekeeper-studio/beekeeper-studio) - Open Source SQL Editor and Database Manager with a privacy commitment in their mission statement.
 - [Clidey WhoDB](https://github.com/clidey/whodb) - A lightweight database explorer with next-gen UX for all SQL, NoSQL, Caches, and Queues.